lfowlie/letterCount/README.md

 # LetterCount

-LetterCount allows users to query for the number of times the letter 'p' (or 'P') appeared in their favorite subreddit in the past 1000 posts.
+LetterCount allows users to query for the number of times the letter 'p' (or 'P') appears in their favorite subreddit in the past 1000 newest posts.
 Currently only post titles are checked for the letter.
 Post content and comments are ignored.
 With the application running, you can request a word count for your favorite subreddit by making a request to `http://127.0.0.1:8000/reddit/<name of subreddit>`, i.e. to count occurrences of 'p' in /r/aww you could navigate to `http://127.0.0.1:8000/reddit/aww` in your browser.